tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Web & 小程序 & uni-app）_intl_en.md

 - Added [getMessageReadReceiptList](https://web.sdk.qcloud.com/im/doc/en/SDK.html#getMessageReadReceiptList) for pulling the list of group message read receipts.
 - Added [getGroupMessageReadMemberList](https://web.sdk.qcloud.com/im/doc/en/SDK.html#getGroupMessageReadMemberList) for pulling the list of members who have (or have not) read a group message.
 - Added [findMessage](https://web.sdk.qcloud.com/im/doc/en/SDK.html#findMessage) for querying local messages in a specified conversation by messageID.
-- Aligned the experience of conversation unread count update after messages are recalled with that of NativeIM.
+- Aligned with the native Chat experience of the conversation unread count change after a message is recalled.

 **Changes**

-- The concatenation rule of [Message.ID](https://web.sdk.qcloud.com/im/doc/en/Message.html) is `${senderTinyID}-${clientTime}-${random}`, which is consistent with that of a NativeIM message ID.
+- The rule for concatenating the [message ID](https://web.sdk.qcloud.com/im/doc/en/Message.html) is `${senderTinyID}-${clientTime}-${random}`, which is the same as that for concatenating the message ID of native Chat.
 - When the SDK is in the not ready state, specific reasons are provided for the access side.

 **Bug fixing**